-The first 3 days were dedicated to making the proper preparations which included:
+The first 3 days are dedicated to making the proper preparations which include:

 Arrival in Mendoza, Argentina, where our climbing representative will meet us outside of the customs area to take us to the hotel.
 Depending on our arrival time, we may have time to relax before the evening orientation with our guides and fellow climbers.
 Climbing permits need to be acquired the next morning.
 There may be a small window of time to do a bit of sightseeing or relax by the pool.
 Later that day we travel 3-4 hours to Penitentes to stay at Hotel Ayelen (8200 feet).
 Final preparations for the climb occur this day, time is spent organizing and packing gear.
 Climbers are expected to carry 20-30 lbs. in their packs on the trek to base camp.
 Mules carry the additional group and personal gear.